 This tour includes the expected attractions compliment with high-end luxury accommodation.
 The Hermitage in St Petersburg is incredible, and unsurprisingly a very popular destination.
 As such, the ‘exclusive early entry’ tickets are included, and I can personally testify what a difference having these made on my visit, rather than later in the day when it was very crowded.
 The arts dominate most visits to St Petersburg, as does theatre and the ballet.
 Private guides in both cities will allow you to learn more about the countries past while visiting famous sights such as the Pushkin Museum, or even the Kremlin Museum.

 Train travel is certainly a much more environmentally friendly form of travel than flying, but I didn’t realise until recently just how effective of an emissions reducer it can be. (link: ) Another bonus is with the companies carbon absorption policy promising to off-set 100% of the carbon footprint generated by clients and staff travel, it makes for even more green credentials.
 So, the question is simple, where will you be taking your next epic rail journey to?

 Advertorial content is produced for this website in partnership with brands, but written by myself.
-Please visit The Voyageurs Collection website to learn more about their journeys.
+Please visit The Original Travel website to learn more about their journeys.